It is essential for you, as a parent, to ensure that your teenage athlete gets the necessary nutrients and vitamins to perform at the optimum level.

 However, you should mainly ensure that your teen receives enough carbs and proteins.

-Carbs are the only fuel that used for power moves such as a slam dunk, a dash to the goal line, a quick sprint, and what not.
+Carbs are the only fuel that is used for power moves such as a slam dunk, a dash to the goal line, a quick sprint, and whatnot.

 It is also of paramount importance for your teenage athlete to consume foods rich in proteins.
 After all, proteins help build muscle.

-Your teenage athlete should ditch expensive protein supplements and instead focus on eating only real food such as chicken, turkey, fish, lean meat, low-fat milk, beans, lentils, tofu, cheese, and yogurt etc.
+Your teenage athlete should ditch expensive protein supplements and instead focus on eating only real food such as chicken, turkey, fish, lean meat, low-fat milk, beans, lentils, tofu, cheese, yogurt, etc.